MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-to-conversations-webparts.md

     :::image type="content" source="../../media/engage/admin/hover-menu-conversations-web-part.png" alt-text="Screenshot shows the Conversations menu.":::

     1. Set up the Conversations web part to include settings you want to retain from your previous Highlights web part.
 Add new layout and background options from the panel on the right.
+For **Number of conversations to show**, select the number based on the allotted space you have for the feed.

     :::image type="content" source="../../media/engage/admin/web-parts-old-and-new.png" alt-text="Screenshot shows the Conversations menu where you specify the feed type, source, and other options.":::